 Extruder Clicking/Slipping?
-Here Are 6 Common Causes and Their Fixes
+8 Common Causes and Their Fixes

 At 3DSourced we’ve covered everything 3D printing and 3D since 2017.
 Our team has interviewed the most innovative 3D printing experts, tested and reviewed more than 20 of the most popular 3D printers and 3D scanners to give our honest recommendations, and written more than 500 3D printing guides over the last 5 years.

-An extruder will click or slip if the nozzle is too close to the print bed or if you’re printing at a fast speed and low temperature.
-A tight extruder, blocked nozzle, and friction in the Bowden tube will also get your extruder motor clicking.
-All these scenarios force the extruder motor to do more work than it can, leading to a clicking noise.
+Clicking and slipping can be due to factors like a nozzle too close to the bed, fast printing at low temperatures, tight extruders, clogged nozzles, or Bowden tube friction.
+All these scenarios force the extruder motor to do more work than it can, leading to a clicking noise and extrusion problems.

 This article goes into the details of why you’re having a clicking or slipping problem in your extruder and, more importantly, how to fix it.